-When tires fail on the road, the results are usually minor-but not always.
-Tire separation can be life altering or even fatal.
+When tires fail on the road, the results are usually minor, but not always.
+A tire blowout can be life-altering or even fatal.
 For example, accident testing shows that a rear tire failure at high speed is virtually impossible to control.

 We have handled cases against all the major tire manufacturers, including: